 Provide verification of the places you have contacted

-Ask your PO to intervene with a prospective employer who may have concerns regarding you criminal record.
+Ask your Probation Officer to intervene with a prospective employer who may have concerns regarding your criminal record

-Provide regular verification of employment & work schedule
+Provide regular verification of your employment and work schedule

-Advise Officer of any employment, or work schedule changes
+Advise your Probation Officer of any employment or work schedule changes

-If necessary, ask your PO for flexibility regarding your reporting time to allow for the minimal disruption of work hours.
+If necessary, ask your Probation Officer for flexibility regarding your reporting time to allow for the minimal disruption of work hours.

 Answer: Economic Sanctions are monetary obligations determined and ordered by the sentencing Judge.
 They can include: